Tetramatrix/Aicono/docs/README.txt

 4. **Logical grouping**: Group related applications together (e.g., all development tools)

 Save this Konfiguration as a `.json` file and use it with your desktop icon positioning tool.

+### Support the Development

+If you find Aicono useful, please consider donating to support ongoing development!

+Bitcoin Cash (BCH):
+bitcoincash:qrvhk77ujevd9n7jse4jewm99eg95at7tvc6m9v2vv

+PayPal:
+paypal.me/Gigamegs

+Thank you for your support!

 ### Discover our RyzenZPilot!